Sovendus-GmbH/Sovendus-Voucher-Network-and-Checkout-Benefits-Component-for-React/README.md

 npm install --save sovendus-voucher-network-and-checkout-benefits-react
 ```

-## Install manually

-Download the [Sovendus Component from here](https://raw.githubusercontent.com/Sovendus-GmbH/Sovendus-Voucher-Network-and-Checkout-Benefits-Component-for-React/main/src/index.tsx "download") and add the file to your React project

 ## Use the component in your React App

 Use the component on you checkout success / thank you page and make sure to pass all the required data: